-George Orwell said “journalism is printing what someone else does not want printed: everything else is public relations”.
+A statement often attributed to George Orwell says “journalism is printing what someone else does not want printed: everything else is public relations”.
 Today’s data availability constitutes an invaluable source for journalists.
 However, making the most of it requires the skills to find information hidden within the data, and learn how to best combine these skills with traditional journalistic practices.
-Currently, I am an advisor for Connectas, a platform for transnational journalism across the Americas, where I help design and plan data journalism strategies.
-I am also a distinguished member of Connectas Hub, a network of journalists across the Americas.
-I have been involved in journalism since I started working for Semana Magazine during the second year of my undergraduate studies in Mathematics.
+Prior to graduate school I worked as a journalist, and data-driven investigative journalism continues to be one of my passions.
+I am a distinguished member of Connectas Hub, a network of journalists across the Americas.

 Investigative journalism publications

-Sexual Violence in El Salvador: Data-driven coverage of sexual violence in El Salvador.
+Sexual Violence in El Salvador (2016): Data-driven coverage of sexual violence in El Salvador.
 For this project, I was in charge of data analysis.
 This piece later received attention from newspapers in Colombia and Mexico.

-The Jungle Highway: In-depth coverage of the impact of a 5,404-km Interoceanic Highway that connects Peru’s Pacific to Brazil’s Atlantic.
+The Jungle Highway (2012): In-depth coverage of the impact of a 5,404-km Interoceanic Highway that connects Peru’s Pacific to Brazil’s Atlantic.
 In this project I was one of the two researchers involved.

 Algorithms and crime: Bogota (Colombia) announced the implementation of predictive policing.
 Maria Cuellar and I co-wrote this piece discussing the risks of these technologies.
 What risks emerge in the Colombian context?
 What can we learn from US experiences to prevent similar problems?